 Our 1997 Stock Plan, or the 1997 Plan, provides for the granting of incentive stock options within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended, and for the granting to employees, directors and consultants of nonstatutory stock options and stock purchase rights.
 The 1997 Plan was approved by the board of directors and stockholders in September 1997.
 The board of directors approved an amendment to the 1997 Plan in December 1999, and the stockholders approved this amendment in January of 2000.
-Unless terminated sooner, the 1997 Plan will terminate automatically in 2007.
-As of March 31, 2001, a total of 8,402,449 shares of common stock were reserved for issuance pursuant to the 1997 Plan of which options to purchase 531,628 shares were outstanding and 2,092,572 were available for grant.
+The board of directors approved the 1997 Plan in June 2000 and the stockholders approved the amendment in July 2000.
+Unless terminated sconer, the 1997 Plan will terminate automatically in 2007.
+As of March 31, 2001, a total of 5,601,632 shares of common stock were reserved for issuance pursuant to the 1997 Plan of which options to purchase 354,407 shares were outstanding and 1,395,117 were available for grant.

-The 1997 Plan may be administered by the board of directors or a committee of the board of directors, which committee shall, in the case of options intended to qualify as "performance-based compensation" within the meaning of Section 162(m) of the Code, consist of two or more "outside directors" within the meaning of Section $162\,(\mathrm{m})$ of the Code.
+The 1997 Plan may be administered by the board of directors or a committee of the board of directors.
 The Administrator has the power to determine the terms of the options granted, including the exercise price, the number of shares, the exercisability thereof, and the form of consideration payable upon exercise.
-In March 2000, the Administrator amended the 1997 Plan exercise practices to allow for the early exercise of unvested shares by all optionees.
-In October 2000, the practice of allowing early exercise of unvested shares was terminated.
 The board of directors has the authority to amend, suspend or terminate the 1997 Plan, provided that the action may not adversely affect any share of common stock previously issued and sold or any option previously granted under the 1997 Plan.
 On June 30, 2000, the board of directors formed a Special Option Committee to serve as Administrator under the 1997 Plan for the purposes of granting options to purchase up to 35,000 shares of common stock to any new, non-executive employees.
 The Special Option Committee consists of Mr. Kibarian and Mr. Melman.